ga-wdi-pvd/angular-routing/readme.md

 > Single Page Applications are Web apps that load a single HTML page and dynamically update that page as the user interacts with the app.
 SPAs use AJAX and HTML5 to create fluid and responsive web apps, without constant page reloads.

-### Turn and Talk: Problems with SPA's
+### Turn and Talk: Problems with SPA's (10 mintes)

-Take 1 minute to brainstorm any potential problems with SPAs.
+Take 2 minutes to brainstorm any potential problems with SPAs.
 Then take another minute coming up with a short list with your neighbor; we'll go around and share with the class.

 ---